Ludwig Mactarian

-Ludwig Mactarian (1908–1955; sometimes spelled 'MacTarian' or 'Mkitarian') was an American painter, muralist, and illustrator.
+Ludwig Mactarian (sometimes spelled MacTarian or Mkitarian; January 1, 1908 – July 11, 1955) was an American painter, muralist and illustrator.

 Early life

 Ludwig Mactarian was born on January 1, 1908; there is some confusion as to where.
 US Army induction records list his birthplace as 'French Asiatic Possessions', which may indicate Syria, which is stated as his birthplace in immigration records.
-Other sources name Smyrna, Anatolia, in the Ottoman Empire (modern Izmir, Turkey).
+Other sources name Smyrna, Anatolia, in the Ottoman Empire (modern İzmir, Turkey), and New York.
 He was an ethnic Armenian.
 He immigrated to the U.S. in 1921, arriving in New York City.

 Education

 Surrounded by New York's emerging modern art scene, Mactarian studied painting at the National Academy of Design and learned printmaking and lithography at the Art Students League.
 His teachers included William Von Schlegell, Charles Locke, and George Picken.